bbolli/tumblr-utils/tumblr_backup.md

 In order to limit the set of backed up posts, use the `-n` and `-s` options.
 The most recent post is always number 0, so the option `-n 200` would select the 200 most recent posts.
 Calling `tumblr_backup -n 100 -s 200` would skip the 200 most recent posts and backup the next 100.
-The generated index will just contain links to the posts selected.

-With option `-p`, `archive/current.html` is overwritten.
-Any other index or archive pages are left alone.

 If you combine `-n`, `-s`, `-i` and `-p`, only posts matching all criteria will be backed up.